nabilhassein/nabilhassein.github.io/pages/posts/phd-intentions.md

 ## research interests
 Although I don't have to start formally writing up my dissertation until my third year of study, the application process did ask for some information about the project I intend to conduct my research on, for which I chose the interrelationships between computing ("technology" is too broad and imprecise) and climate change.
 Previously while working full-time as a computer programmer, I developed a strong interest in this topic which I expressed in an essay "Ecological Prospects for Computing" and a talk based on it called "Computing, climate change, and all our relationships", both of which you can find on this website.
-Later during my last year and change working as a freelancer (mainly teaching coding to high schoolers), I also co-organized a conference called "Code Ecologies" on related themes at the School for Poetic Computation (SFPC), and continued my haphazard reading on these issues and their links to other matters of importance to me.
+Later during my last year and change working as a freelancer (mainly teaching coding to high schoolers), I also co-organized a conference called "Code Ecologies" on related themes at SFPC, and continued my haphazard reading on these issues and their links to other matters of importance to me.
 In a recent talk I gave as part of a session SFPC taught in Detroit, I expressed my understanding of one of those connections as follows: "There is a very deep connection between the disposability of nature represented by the unprecedented and unsustainable resource consumption associated with the burning of fossil fuels and extraction of minerals required to produce electronics that are designed to be thrown away, and the disposability of people represented by the prison industrial complex."

 One of my intentions since starting to write a (much-different) initial version of this piece some months ago has always been to publish this reflection before my classes begin.